 The Steering committee meets once a month, on the second Monday of the month.
 Members serve two years.
 Meetings are open to the public.
 Please call the office, 610-691-8730, with questions, concerns, & interest.

-Janet Ney of Allentown has served as an at-large Steering Committee member for over ten years.
-She has been facilitating the Annual Dinner for many years, and is sometimes able to sing with the LEPOCO Peace Singers.
-She previously served on the National Committee of the War Resisters League for several years.
-Janet is employed by the Community Action Committee of the Lehigh Valley, having worked for the organization for over 30 years.
+Janet Ney of Allentown has served as a Steering Committee member for over ten years.
+She has facilitated the Annual Dinner Planning Committee for many years.
+She previously served on the National Committee of the War Resisters League.
+Janet is retired from the Community Action Committee of the Lehigh Valley (CACLV).
 She is an active member of the First Presbyterian Church of Allentown and volunteers for the Presbytery of Lehigh.

 Susie Ravitz of Easton was a founding member of LEPOCO and has been a faithful member of the Steering Committee for many terms.
 She is a mainstay of the Stop the Wars Committee (previously Nuclear Abolition Sisters).
 Her peace work has included participation in an Interfaith Peace Builders delegation to Israel /Palestine, as well as a delegation to Puerto Rico.
 She was active in working to get the Navy to stop bombing Vieques.
 Retired from her work at Valley Youth House and Art’s Toy Manufacturing Company, she travels a lot to visit her children and grandchildren from California to Israel.
 Currently, in addition to LEPOCO, she works with the Hunger Coalition in Easton.

 Stefan Rogers of Allentown